Hoş geldiniz.

 To perform abdominal thrusts (the Heimlich maneuver) on yourself:

-Bu konu hakkında yorum yapılmamış. İlk yorumu yapmak istermisiniz?
+"First aid - Foreign object inside" hakkında yorum yapılmamış. İlk yorumu siz yapmak istermisiniz?